 There are several ways to go about taking a taxi in Cuba.
 In the cities, you can hail one on the street, but know that there are no meters or online payment.

-Make sure you agree on the price to where you are going before getting in.
+Make sure you agree on the price of where you are going before getting in.

-For short distances, like in Old Havana, you can also get a bicycle taxi, you find them roaming around or waiting in parks or street corners.
+For short distances, like within Old Havana or city centers, you can also get a bicycle taxi, you find them roaming around or waiting in parks or street corners (500 CUP for around 5-6 blocks).

 The Complicated Cuba Currency Situation